Elamkulam Kunjan Pillai

 Elamkulam P. N. Kunjan Pillai (8 November 1904 – 4 March 1973), known as Elamkulam, was an Indian historian, linguist and academic from southern Kerala, India.
-He was a pioneering scholar of southern Indian history, Kerala history, in particular.
+He was a pioneering scholar of southern Indian history, particularly the history of Kerala.
 Although only holding academic degrees in Sanskrit and Malayalam, and having no formal training as a historian, Elamkulam is considered one of the pioneers of modern Kerala historiography.

 He was one of the major proponents of the unitary/imperial state model in medieval Kerala history.
 The Elamkulam model of a highly centralised "empire" (unitary/Imperial state model) in medieval Kerala is now considered unacceptable by south Indian historians.
-Majority of Elamkulam's works are written in Malayalam, with a few in Tamil and English.
+The majority of Elamkulam's works are written in Malayalam, with a few in Tamil and English.

 He was well versed in Kannada, Tulu and Pali (language of the Theravada Buddhist canon) also.
 He was also considered one of the top authorities in Vattezhuthu script and Old/Early Malayalam language.

 Elamkulam associated himself for some time with Mortimer Wheeler in the excavation works at Harappa, Chandravally, and Brahmagiri.
-He is also known for informally guiding M. G. S. Narayanan, a research scholar in University of Kerala in early 1970s.
+He also mentored M. G. S. Narayanan in the early 1970s, who was then a research scholar at the University of Kerala.

 Life and career

-Born in Elamkulam village in Travancore to Krishna Kurup and Purackal Nanukutty Amma on 8 November 1904.
+He was born in Elamkulam village in Travancore to Krishna Kurup and Purackal Nanukutty Amma on 8 November 1904.
 His family is from present-day Trivandrum and Kollam districts.
 Kunjan Pillai had his school education at Trivandrum and Quilon.

-After taking his honours degree in Sanskrit language from Annamalai University, Madras.
+He graduated with an honours degree in the Sanskrit language from Annamalai University, Madras.
 His studies at Madras had a great influence on his life.
 His views on Kerala's history changed after he returned back from Tamil Nadu.

 He started his career as a school teacher and later became lecturer in Malayalam at Government Arts College, Trivandrum.
 Elamkulam retired as the Head of the Department of Malayalam, University College, Trivandrum.

 Elamkulam published most his research findings only in his later years.
 He published more than 20 books, in Malayalam, including one in Tamil and two in English.
 Some of his theories regarding early Kerala history have been challenged by later researchers in the light of new evidence.

 Pillai died on 4 March 1973.
 Kanjiracode Valiaveettil Bhargavi Amma was his wife.
 The couple had five children.